How to Adequately Prepare for the Sale of Your Business

-Buyers will be examining your business’ ability to manage cash flow.
+Buyers will be examining your business’s ability to manage cash flow.
 Why is this important?
-The ability to have a positive cash flow provides opportunity for growth via reinvestment in the company.
+The ability to have a positive cash flow provides the opportunity for growth via reinvestment in the company.
 What is the first thing that a buyer aims to do when they buy a company?
 Grow it.
-It makes sense why buyers are looking for businesses that have been proven to positively cash flow, because the opportunities for investment in growth are much more accessible.
+It makes sense why buyers are looking for businesses that have been proven to have positive cash flow because the opportunities for investment in growth are much more accessible.

 This concept is best demonstrated with a real-world example.
 Let’s say your business has a potential buyer that specializes in optimizing a sales team in order to spur growth.
 This buyer is going to need money to invest in the company in order to fulfill this goal.
 If your business is not cash flowing enough money to undertake this project, then the buyer will be discouraged.
 On the other hand, if your business has a three-year track record of exceptional cash flows, this buyer is going to be super optimistic about the potential to acquire funding to invest in growth.

 There’s a reason why over the past decade more and more companies have been transitioning to subscriptions.
 There is a laundry list of reasons why this strategy is sought after.
 Listed below are reasons why recurring revenue is so powerful.

 - Utilizing big data, many investors will be able to accurately predict the consumer base growth over time more effectively than other models.